Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Numerical methods to represent vertex functions

 Note that there is no inverse for such an interpolation or basis expansion.
 Similar ideas can also be extended to the space grid.
 This has been studied recently in the context of FRG and also the parquet method. \cite{Eckhardt_etal_2020,Schober_etal_2018,Honerkamp_2018,Lichtenstein_etal_2017,Eckhardt_etal_2018} An extreme case of only retaining the transfer frequency and momentum has been proposed as a simplification of the parquet equations for analytical solutions for single impurity problems. \cite{Augustinsky_Janis_2011,Janis_Augustinsky_2007,Janis_Augustinsky_2008}

-The lack of an inverse transformation to the original vertex means that the self-consistent equations are, in principle being altered by the transformation.
+The lack of an inverse transformation to the original vertex means that the self-consistent equations are, in principle, altered by the transformation.
 The representation is however a controlled approximation in the sense that the larger number of basis functions or the larger number of grid points can reduce the acquired error.
 On the other hand, strictly speaking, the crossing symmetries of the vertex, that are a manifestation of the Pauli exclusion principle, are also broken by such interpolation or basis expansion schemes.
 These symmetries are one of the key features of the parquet algorithm.

 A scheme that has been studied in the context of FRG is to factorize the vertex function approximately. \cite{Tranto_etal_2014} In the representation of the vertex function with two fermionic frequencies and one bosonic transfer frequency, the frequency transfer has the most dominant contribution.
 Thus, one can argue physically that the frequency or momentum transfer part of the vertex function can be factorized.
-This drastically reduces the computational effort, in particular the storage requirement.
-A less drastic approximation is the so-called two-level approximation.\cite{Li_etal_2016}

-Another recent proposal is to consider the momentum dependence by expansion in terms of, say, spherical harmonics.
+This drastically reduces the computational effort and, in particular, the storage requirement.
+A less drastic approximation is the so-called two-level approximation, \cite{Li_etal_2016} for which the low frequency part of the vertex is calculated exactly while only the frequency transfer dependence is kept for the high frequency part of the vertex.
+Another recent proposal is to consider the momentum dependence by using an expansion in terms of, say, spherical harmonics.
 This can help reduce the storage for the spatial dimension and thus allow studies of larger cluster sizes. \cite{Eckhardt_etal_2020}

-It is important to point out out that the corrections on top of the DMFT solution, while they are indeed quite meaningful, are often not large at all, particularly for weak or very strong interactions.
+It is important to point out out that the corrections on top of the DMFT solution, while they are indeed quite meaningful, are often not large for most momentum-frequency points, particularly for weak or very strong interactions.
 It is, in this sense, appropriate to inquire what are the effects of numerical errors on a method that would, in principle, be capable of significant corrections to DMFT.
 Might the approximate numerical solutions overwhelm the expected solution?
 Of course, one could expect that corrections in the intermediate regime are larger, but the convergence problem in this regime may prevent a satisfactory solution.